This is a romantic relationship where there is a big difference in age between two lovers.

 The age difference usually causes some raised eyebrows or disapproving comments from other characters in the story, like these: "He's old enough to be your father!" — "You could be his mother or much... much older sister."

 The age gap is often presented in the work as an obstacle that the couple must overcome as they might be judged by others.
 Some characters can assume that the younger one is only in it for the money or nice gifts, or that the older one only wants to score a hot piece of ass and is not interested in anything else.
 And it often can be precisely the case.

-The age gap is often not significant because of the specific number of years, but because of how the disparity in age is relative to each other in the couple.
+The age gap is often not significant because of the specific number of years, but because of the relative size of the disparity in age.
 As a general rule, when an older character is dating a character less than two-thirds of their age, it becomes notable; for example, 9 and 14 is notable, 19 and 24 not so much; 18 and 30 is notable, 38 and 50 again not so much.
 Naturally, this means that as the characters grow older, their age gap becomes less and less significant.
 Generally, the man is the older one and the woman is the younger one, though it can be reversed as well.
 When the woman is older, she may be Mrs. Robinson.
 As a general rule, the difference should be noted in-universe as unusual.
 It may often overlap with Unequal Pairing if the age difference overlaps with a difference in authority/status as well.

 - Age-Down Romance: A character experiences a dramatic change in age (typically down, but aging up also apply), and begins a romance with someone else of the same (apparent) age.

 - Mal Mariée: A young woman (and it's always a woman) marries an older man because of the socioeconomic advantage, but soon comes to regret the union, which in most cases, cannot be dissolved.